Cannabis drug testing: Duquenois–Levine reagent

 The Duquenois–Levine test is a simple chemical color reaction test initially developed in the 1930s by Pierre Duquénois.

-To administer the test, a police officer simply has to break a seal on a tiny micropipette of chemicals, and insert a particle of the suspected substance; if the chemicals turn purple, this indicates the possibility of marijuana.
+To administer the test, a user simply has to mix the chemicals with a particle of the suspected substance; if the chemicals turn purple, this indicates the possibility of marijuana.
 But the color variations can be subtle, and readings can vary by examiner.

 It was adopted in the 1950s by the United Nations as the preferred test for cannabis.
+Such tests are often distributed in snap-to-open glass vials.

 Azo dyes (Fast Blue B/BB)

 The United Nations Office on Drugs and Crime (UNODC) found the azo dyes Fast Blue B (3,3'-dimethoxybiphenyl-4,4'-bisdiazonium chloride) and Fast Blue BB (4-benzoylamino-2,5-diethoxybenzenediazonium chloride) superior to Duquenois–Levine, and are currently the most recommended reagents used for cannabinoid testing.
 The dyes, as water-soluble salts, are typically applied during thin layer chromatography.
 They are extremely sensitive to a variety of cannabinoids, and very specific in reaction.
 Fast Blue BB is slightly slower than Fast Blue B, but the resulting colors are more vivid and intense.
 Due to concerns about Fast Blue B being carcinogenic Fast Blue BB is often used instead, although it too is a suspected carcinogen.
 Other Azo dyes which are suitable for cannabinoid detection, albeit inferior to Fast Blue B/BB, include Corinth V, Blue LGC, Garnet GC (GR), Red AV, Garnet GBO, Bordeaux GP, and Red P.